LinuxFan2718/chess-video/README.md

 ## Issues I plan to fix

+- Any player move from a8 makes lichess-play stop relaying moves
 - Chessmaster should be able to play the white pieces.
 - Both players can only promote pawns to queens.
 - A new game should start automatically.